gitter-badger/Togethr/README.md

 ##MVP Plan Overview
 1. Design wireframes.
-2. Plan issue requests and database associations.
+2. Set up database (need to make a database.yml.sample and properly configure access) and plan associations.
+3. Write issue requests.
-3. Create landing page with counselor and student login and mailing list signup for students at schools that haven't signed up yet.
+4. Create landing page with counselor and student login and mailing list signup for students at schools that haven't signed up yet.
-3. Create student signup requiring .edu email and liability waiver.
+5. Create student signup requiring .edu email and liability waiver.
-4. Create counselor signup requiring a passcode from Togethr.
+6. Create counselor signup requiring a passcode from Togethr.
-5. Create student platform with appointment scheduling and text and video-chat sessions.
+7. Create student platform with appointment scheduling and text and video-chat sessions.
-6. Create counselor platform with calendar, text and video-chat sessions, and session note tracker.
+8. Create counselor platform with calendar, text and video-chat sessions, and session note tracker.

 ##Future Plans Overview